serenkapanoglu/Ecommerce-REACT/README.md

 ##

 Filtering
--**Users can filter jewelry items by metal type - Gold, Silver, and Rose.**
+- **Users can filter jewelry items by metal type - Gold, Silver, and Rose.**